Why Install a Water Softener?

 In-line water softeners utilize an induction method to transmit low-frequency signals throughout your plumbing system.
 They work continuously to soften your water by reversing the ionic charge on the calcium and magnesium in your water.
 Just as with new, tankless water heaters, these new in-line systems only need a small, unobtrusive unit installed on your wall.

-At All City Plumbing, we specialize in installing the Flow-Tech MAX Anti-Scale System.
+At All City Plumbing, Air & Electrical, we specialize in installing the Flow-Tech MAX Anti-Scale System.
 Flow-Tech's innovative system treats your home's water 24/7.
 Installation can be done in less than an hour, and you'll have year-long, effective water softening.
 If you are struggling with hard water, we recommend looking into this innovative system.
 Send us a message online to find out if the Flow-Tech Max Anti-Scale System is right for your home.

 Other Ways to Reduce Scale Buildup in Your Home